 Dressed in the warmth of the sun: Carotenoids

 The most versatile source of yellow to golden hues are carotenoids – oil soluble pigments like beta carotene, annatto, lutein, and paprika.
-You can use them in their native oil soluble form to color fatty foods like cakes and cookies or cream fillings.
+You can use them in their native oil soluble form to colour fatty foods like cakes and cookies or cream fillings.

 Although warmer than the yellow dispensed by tartrazine, some beta-carotene and lutein emulsions display a golden clarity that fits perfectly with citrus flavors in drinks and clear desserts.